baijum/selenium-python/source/getting-started.rst

 Selenium is mostly used for writing test cases.
 The `selenium` package itself doesn't provide a testing tool/framework.
 You can write test cases using Python's unittest module.
-The other choices as a tool/framework are py.test and nose.
+The other options for a tool/framework are py.test and nose.

 In this chapter, we use `unittest` as the framework of choice.
 Here